 The angle of the brake and shift control levers and their position on the handlebars can be changed.
-Ask your dealer to make the adjustments for you.
-If you choose to make your own control lever angle adjustment, be sure to re-tighten the clamp fasteners to the recommended torque (Appendix D or the manufacturer's instructions).
+Ask your authorized retailer to make the adjustments for you.
+If you choose to make your own control lever angle adjustment, be sure to re-tighten the clamp fasteners to the recommended torque (Appendix E or the manufacturer's instructions).